Small Business Funding – Looking Back at 2016 and Ahead to 2017

 More Bank Partnerships

 Banks have discovered that they can partner with alternative lenders and combine their forces.
 This helps strengthen their reach, without actually adding to the workload.
 2016 saw partnerships like JP Morgan Chase with OnDeck, while Regions Bank teamed up with Fundation.
-OnDeck handles the underwriting and processing for the loans of a previously inaccessible client base, while JP Morgan Chase needs only to worry about directly lending.
+OnDeck handles the underwriting and processing for the loans of a previously inaccessible client base, while JP Morgan Chase needs only to worry about direct lending.
 Meanwhile, Regions Bank and Fundation offer an entirely co-branded borrowing process.
 While the two big banks have taken two different approaches, both are reaping the rewards.

 The benefits aren’t just one-sided, either.
-The alternative lenders make out well too – they get access to larger clientele base, which increases their profits tremendously.
-They handle the nitty gritty, without the worry of providing the capital.
+The alternative lenders make out well too – they get access to a larger clientele base, which increases their profits tremendously.
+They handle the nitty-gritty, without the worry of providing the capital.
 Where one company has flaws, the other can compensate and ultimately both companies succeed.
 This trend began in 2016 with much success, and it’s sure to continue in 2017 with more new partnerships between banks and alternative lenders or financial technology companies.
 This is great for alternative lenders, but it’s even better for potential borrowers because it increases their opportunities for receiving small business funding.

 Rising Interest Rates

 At the very end of 2015, the Federal Reserve saw fit to raise interest rates for the first time in seven years.
 It was a sign that the American economy had rebounded enough that they finally felt confident the higher rates wouldn’t turn people away.
 As a result, alternative lenders needed to raise their rates a little in order to stay competitive in 2016.
 However, with small businesses on the rise and prospering, the higher rates didn’t seem to discourage people from borrowing.